 The services science research laboratory at the Kno.e.sis Center investigates the role of semantics in modeling,description, enactment and execution of services and processes.
 The services group, formerly known as the METEOR-S project group at the LSDIS Lab, has been a pioneer in many of the semantics and services related research advancements.

-The growth of Service Oriented Architecture (SOA) offers attractive basis for realizing dynamic architectures, which mirror the dynamic and ever changing business environment.
-With the help of industry wide acceptance of standards like Business Process Execution Language for Web Services (WS-BPEL), Web Service Description Language (WSDL) and SOAP/REST, Web Services offer the potential of low cost and immediate integration with other applications and partners.
+The growth of service-oriented architecture (SOA) offers an attractive basis for realizing dynamic architectures, which mirror the dynamic and ever-changing business environment.
+With the help of industry-wide acceptance of standards like Business Process Execution Language for Web Services (WS-BPEL), Web Service Description Language (WSDL), and SOAP/REST, Web Services offer the potential for low cost and immediate integration with other applications and partners.

-In the context of SOAP based services, the research in the services science lab focused on adding semantics to Web services standards (WSDL-S / SAWSDL / WS-Policy / WS-Agreement), services discovery and selection (MWSDI and Semantic Services Registry) and adaptive and autonomic services(Event Identification and Adaptation).
+In the context of SOAP based services, the research in the services science lab focused on adding semantics to Web services standards (WSDL-S, SAWSDL, WS-Policy, and WS-Agreement), services discovery and selection (MWSDI and Semantic Services Registry) and adaptive and autonomic services(Event Identification and Adaptation).
 Our open source software releases can be downloaded from kno.e.sis open source downloads page.

 In the context of REST-based services, we focused our research on SA-REST and SMASHUPs.
 SA-REST, like SAWSDL is an evolutionary way to add semantics to rest based services.
 Currently, the notion of mashups is limited to static binding of services or provide limited dynamism.
 A smashup is defined as a semantically enriched mashup that can be composed on the fly.